LachlanGray/slim-ql/README.md

 # sLiMQL
 A small, synchronous prompting language focused on local inference with [LMQL](https://github.com/eth-sri/lmql/tree/main)-like syntax.

-Currently only works with [llama.cpp](https://github.com/ggerganov/llama.cpp) compiled models, but the plan is to support others like [mlc-llm](https://github.com/mlc-ai/mlc-llm), and to add an api so anything can be plugged in.
+Currently only works with [llama.cpp](https://github.com/ggerganov/llama.cpp) compiled models, but it's possible to plug anything in (documentation pending; see `model_backends.py::LlamaCPP`).

 ## Installation
 Right now [llama-cpp-python](https://llama-cpp-python.readthedocs.io/en/latest/) is the only dependency.
 It's on PyPI but if you are on apple silicon, install it before `slmql` following [these instructions](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/).